 Now, if you run the code above, you will get a screen that flashes different colors 50 times per second, without the color distortion that is created due to interrupts and timing.

-Raster interrupts covered in a later tutorial, is a really important topic.
+Raster interrupts covered in tutorial 10 is a really important topic.
 It can be used to create a lot of cool effects like rendering more than 8 hardware sprites, split your screen into sections (one displaying hiQ graphics, other part displaying a font) and so on.